alexeyinkin/eb-1a/2-petition/README.md

 I trained to do this in less than a minute.
 I personally don't think this edit is bad because it does not interfere with the content.
-But that's not a legal advice, same as everything here.
+But that's not legal advice, same as everything here.

-Then I would cut the long image into parts and put each at a separate page.
+Then I would cut the long image into parts and put each on a separate page.
-I would write *'(continued on next page)'* before each break so the officer knew there's more to this evidence.
+I would write *'(continued on next page)'* before each break so the officer knew there was more to this evidence.
 After a break, I would write *'(continuing)'* so the officer knew there was something before it if they randomly navigated to the petition page.